 Benefits & ServicesOur goal is to help you maintain good health.
-That is why Banner – University Family Care/AHCCCS Complete Care (BUFC/ACC) offers our members a variety of benefits & services.
+That is why Banner – University Family Care/ACC (B – UFC/ACC) offers our members a variety of benefits and services.

-Case management is a benefit BUFC/ACC offers to you.
+Case Management is a benefit B – UFC/ACC offers to our members.
 Our goal is to help you be healthy.
 A case manager will help you get the services you need to keep you healthy.
 They will work with you and your PCP to coordinate your care.
-For more information please call and ask about Case Management at (800) 582-8686.
+For more information, please call and ask about Case Management at (800) 582-8686, TTY 711.

-Disease Management is another service offered at no cost to BUFC/ACC members.
-If you have a health problem such as diabetes or asthma, or if you are looking for ways to stay healthy, our Disease Managers are here to help you.
-Please call and ask about Case Management at (800) 582-8686 for more information.
+Disease Management is another service offered at no cost to B – UFC/ACC members.
+If you have a health problem such as diabetes or asthma, or are looking for ways to stay healthy, for more information, please call and ask about Case Management at (800) 582-8686, TTY 711.

 Children do not need to be referred by his/her PCP to see a dentist.